DigitallyRefined/android-ip-camera/README.md

 * **Storage (`android.permission.READ_EXTERNAL_STORAGE`, `android.permission.WRITE_EXTERNAL_STORAGE`):** Required on older Android versions to load custom TLS/HTTPS certificates from file storage and to save locally recorded MP4 files (`WRITE_EXTERNAL_STORAGE` only applies to Android 9 / API 28 and below; on newer versions recordings are saved to app-specific storage without extra permissions).
 * **Wi-Fi & Location (`android.permission.ACCESS_WIFI_STATE`, `android.permission.ACCESS_FINE_LOCATION`, `android.permission.ACCESS_COARSE_LOCATION`, `android.permission.NEARBY_WIFI_DEVICES`):** Used optionally to read the current Wi-Fi network's connection signal strength so it can be displayed in the web control panel overlay.
 If not granted, the Wi-Fi icon will be hidden.
 (Location permissions only apply to Android 12L / API 32 and below.)
 * **Start on boot (`android.permission.RECEIVE_BOOT_COMPLETED`):** Allows the app to optionally start streaming automatically when the device boots.
 This feature is off by default and must be enabled in the app settings.

+## 🤖 AI generated code disclaimer

+Some of the code in this repository may be generated with the assistance of AI tools.
+All changes are reviewed and tested on a real device with a human in the loop before being released.

 <details>
 <summary>Reproducible builds</summary>